mesosphere/marathon/docs/README.md

 ## Run it locally

-Ensure you have installed everything listed in the dependencies setction before following the instructions.
+Ensure you have installed everything listed in the dependencies section before following the instructions.

 ### Dependencies